-Shareholders and other stakeholders are informed of all material matters affecting the Company through ASX announcements, periodic communications and a range of forums and publications, as outlined in the Shareholder Communications Policy available on the Company's website.
+Shareholders and other stakeholders are informed of all material matters affecting the Company through ASX announcements, periodic communications and a range of forums and publications, available on the Company's website.
 Shareholders have the option to utilise electronic communications.

 The Company's website www.woolworthsgroup.com.au contains a range of information that may be useful to shareholders.
 Information most likely to be of interest to shareholders is available under the 'Investors' tab and includes the Company's published reports, share price updates, dividend history, presentations and webcasts, shareholder meeting details, material ASX announcements and answers to shareholders' frequently asked questions.